Mental health: when anxiety, stress or low mood is held deeper in the body

 Ayurveda and Chinese medicine help me understand the person as a whole: constitution, rhythm, digestion, sleep, depletion, emotional patterns, body-held tension, stagnation, overactivity, collapse, meaning, and the way someone has moved away from their natural state.

-The aim is to understand the person properly and decide what should happen first.
+The aim is to understand the person properly and decide what should happen first - the wider integrative medicine framework, with how treatment works setting out the approach in full.

 How the work begins